magnussolution/magnusbilling7/wiki/en/modules/servers/servers.rst

 Status
 ------

-| We did not write the description to this field.
+| The proxy will only send calls to active servers and with weight higher than 0.